Matrix Means and a Novel High-Dimensional Shrinkage Phenomenon: Problem Setup

 Throughout this paper, $T$ will denote the total number of observations of points in $p$-dimensional space.
 The regime of interest is that in which $p/T \to \Gamma$, and we will consider $T = nN$ where $N$ is a fixed number of matrices, and $n$ will be tending to infinity with $p$.
-It will be convenient to define $\gamma = \lim p/n$, which has the relationship $\Gamma = \gamma/N$.
+It will be convenient to define $\gamma = \lim p/n$, which satisfies $\Gamma = \gamma/N$.
+In this setting (see Proposition~\ref{prop:avelimit}),

-In past work \citep{Lod19}, the first author analyzed the behavior of the harmonic mean of a collection of independent Wishart random matrices in the regime $p/n \to \gamma\in(0,1)$.
-The matrix harmonic mean is defined as
+That is, the arithmetic mean is not a consistent estimator of $\Sigma$, even in the simple case where $\Sigma = \Id$.